AleksaBajat/RES-Team-Project/README.md

 ## How to run?
 1. Use git to pull the whole repository `git clone https://github.com/AleksaBajat/RES-Team-Project.git`
-2. Change directory to `../RES-Team-Project/Database/` and using terminal use `python main.py` this runs a one time script that will generate SQLite database
+2. Change directory to `../RES-Team-Project/Database/` and using terminal run `python main.py` - this executes a one-time script that will generate SQLite database.
-3. Run services by going to `../RES-Team-Project/Client/`, `../RES-Team-Project/Writer`, `../RES-Team-Project/Reader`, `../RES-Team-Project/DumpBuffer`, `../RES-Team-Project/Historical` and in each of them run the `python main.py` (This will require multiple terminals, Powershell 7.2.4 is a very good tool for this if you don't use IDE)
+3. Run services by going to `../RES-Team-Project/Client/`, `../RES-Team-Project/Writer`, `../RES-Team-Project/Reader`, `../RES-Team-Project/DumpBuffer`, `../RES-Team-Project/Historical` and in each of them run the `python main.py` (This will require multiple terminals, Powershell 7.2.4 is an excellent tool for this if you don't use an IDE)
 4. Go to the Client terminal and start using the application

 ## Team members